Kaipara Harbour: European history

 Further south, Riverhead was an important trading link with the Kaipara and Helensville, and a centre for gum digging.
 Also set by a river, it milled timber and flour, and made paper.
 Later it turned to tobacco.
 From 1929 to 1933, the Riverhead State Forest was developed from 5,000 ha of exhausted gum land.

 As the kauri ran out, the Kaipara became a backwater.
 After 1920 the gum and timber industries dwindled, and farming, mainly dairying, took over.
 In particular, there is dairying on the rich Ruāwai flats.
 These flats are below sea level, and are protected by a stopbank and a drainage system.
 Coastal sawmill settlements at Tinopai, Arapaoa, Batley, Matakohe, Oneriri, Ōruawharo, Pahi, Paparoa, Tanoa and Whakapirau have become quiet backwaters.
 Pahi has become a launch point for houseboats and fishing.
 Matakohe has a museum which commemorates the kauri industry and the early Pākehā settlers.

 Today, Dargaville is the principal centre in the Kaipara area.
-Its population levelled in the 1960s.
+Its population plateaued in the 1960s.
 It is the country's main kūmara (sweet potato) producer.

-Three-masted barque Anglo-Norman aground on Kaipara Bar, New Zealand.